fusioncharts/dev_centre_docs/getting-started/java/install-using-java.md

 ---
 title: Installation | FusionCharts
-description: This article talks about how you can install FusionCharts JSP wrapper.
+description: This article talks about how you can install FusionCharts Java wrapper.
 heading: Installation
 chartPresent: false
 ---

-FusionCharts Suite XT includes the FusionCharts server-side JSP wrapper that lets you create interactive, data-driven charts.
+FusionCharts Suite XT includes the FusionCharts server-side Java wrapper that lets you create interactive, data-driven charts.
 FusionCharts uses JavaScript and HTML code to generate charts in the browser.
-Using the JSP wrapper, you can create charts in your browsers without writing any JavaScript code.
+Using the wrapper, you can create charts in your browsers without writing any JavaScript code.
 The required JavaScript and HTML code is generated as a string in the server and inserted in the web page for generating charts.
-Before we get into the installation process of the wrapper, let's take a look at what sets the JSP wrapper apart.
+Before we get into the installation process of the wrapper, let's take a look at what sets the wrapper apart.

-Some of the basic features of JSP are:
+Some of the basic features of Java are:

-* Easily create charts in JavaScript using your JSP code.
+* Easily create charts in JavaScript using your Java code.
 * Can render charts using **JSON/XML** data or URL.

-In this article, we will show you how to download and install the `FusionCharts JSP` wrapper and all the other dependencies on your system.
+In this article, we will show you how to download and install the `FusionCharts Java` wrapper and all the other dependencies on your system.
 You can use FusionCharts in your JSP project using direct JavaScript files.

-> The FusionCharts JSP server-side wrapper requires JAVA 6 or higher.
+> The FusionCharts Java server-side wrapper requires JAVA 6 or higher.

-## Install FusionCharts JSP Wrapper
+## Install FusionCharts Java Wrapper

-In order to install and start working with JSP-FusionCharts you need to [download](https://www.fusioncharts.com/download/) the FusionCharts Suite XT package which contains:
+In order to install and start working with FusionCharts-Java you need to [download](https://www.fusioncharts.com/download/) the FusionCharts Suite XT package which contains:

 * JavaScript files to render **Charts**, **Widgets** and **PowerCharts** under the `js` folder.
 * JavaScript files to render maps under `js > maps` folder.